jharmn/api-standards/api-style-guide.md

 A list of all of the given resources, including any related metadata.
 Array of resources should be in the `items` field.
 Fields like `total_items` and `total_pages` help provide context to paged results.
 Consistent naming of collection resource fields allow API clients to create generic handling for using the provided data across various resource collections.

-The GET verb should not effect the system, and should not change response on subsequent requests (unless the underlying data changes), i.e. it should be idempotent.
+The GET verb should not affect the system, and should not change response on subsequent requests (unless the underlying data changes) -- i.e. it should be idempotent.
 Exceptions to 'changing the system' are typically instrumentation/logging-related.

-The list of data is presumed to be filtered based on the provided security context of the API client, this should not be a list of all resources in the domain.
+The list of data is presumed to be filtered based on the provided security context of the API client; this should not be a list of all resources in the domain.

 Providing a summarized, or minimized version of the data representation can reduce the bandwidth footprint, in cases where individual resources contain a large object.